NEW SOLAR ARRAY AT BRYN DU

 Once enrollment has been confirmed by the utility, you will receive a welcome letter confirming enrollment along with the terms and conditions for the program.
 Residents enrolled in the renewable product will see at the top of the terms and conditions the Energy Incentive listed as “100% Wind Sourced Renewable Energy Certificates.”

 AEP Ohio is the regulated utility that serves Granville and much of the Township.
 AEP Ohio owns the power lines and they handle your electric billing including costs for transmission and distribution of the power you use.
 However, over a decade ago Ohio changed its laws to allow energy customers to choose the supplier for their electricity generation.
 This benefits us all because we can now shop for the best rates and choose where our power comes from and how it is generated.
 So, AEP handles transmission and distribution and you (or your community via aggregation ) can pick which company handles the generation of your power.
-The Village of Granville and Granville Township have contracted with Dinegy (formerly Energy Harbor) to supply our energy through 2026.
+The Village of Granville contracted with SOPEC and Granville Township have contracted with Aspen Energy to manages the program with Dynegy (formerly Energy Harbor).

-The fixed price for Granville's regular electric aggregation is 7.15 cents per kWh, while the 100% renewable wind energy is just 7.59 cents per kWh.
-For the average Granville home, the added cost to opt in to renewable electricity is about $3.67 per month - less than a latte!
-See comparison.
+In 2025, the fixed price for Granville's regular electric aggregation was 7.15 cents per kWh, while the 100% renewable wind energy was just 7.59 cents per kWh.
+For the average Granville home, the added cost to opt in to renewable electricity was about $3.67 per month - less than a latte!

-Granville’s Energy Aggregator is in the process of making upgrades to their terms and conditions and billing system and after June 2026 customers with solar panels will be able to join the program.
+Not YET.
+Aspen Energy and Dynegy have said they are making upgrades to their terms and conditions and billing system and after June 2026 Township customers with solar panels will be able to opt in to the renewable electric option for the energy they aren't producing.

-Dynegy (formerly Energy Harbor) source wind energy from a number of generation facilities which, depending on cost and availability, may change over time in order to meet 100% of the required supply needs in a cost effective manner for residents.
+Both SOPEC (for Village residents) and Dynegy (for Township residents) source wind energy from a number of generation facilities which, depending on cost and availability, may change over time in order to meet 100% of the required supply needs in a cost effective manner for residents.

 Pollinator pocket park on Broadway | Photo by Susan King